 The Company operates under the Mining Act (established in 1950) as amended in 2011 (implemented in 2012).
 Under the Mining Act, the Company has applied for prospecting rights which once granted, are valid for a maximum of 6 years.
 When prospecting rights applications are made and accepted for filing by the Ministry of Economy, Trade and Industry (METI) but prior to granting (the reservation period), the applicant has the exclusive opportunity to do early-stage exploration work including mapping, geology, geochemistry and geophysics but not trenching or drilling.
 There is no fixed timetable for the reservation period.
 Once granted, the prospecting rights may be converted to digging rights (mining rights).
 If not converted or in the process of being converted, prospecting rights will expire at the end of a 6-year period.
 There is no guarantee that the Company will be able to satisfy the requirements to covert its prospecting rights to digging rights within the defined 6-year time frame.
 The Company may reapply for expired prospecting rights on the same basis as new applicants but would not have any priority when doing so.
 Prospecting rights applications are processed on a "first to file" basis unless applications are submitted by multiple parties at the same time in which case applications will be subject to a lottery.
-The Company retains priority over new third-party prospecting rights applicants by submitting applications to convert its existing prospecting rights to digging rights applications are submitted by multiple parties at the same time in which case applications to convert its existing prospecting rights to digging rights applications are submitted by multiple parties at the same time in which case applications to convert its existing prospecting rights t granted, or the application is rejected.
+The Company retains priority over new third-party prospecting rights applicants by submitting applications to convert its existing prospecting rights to digging rights prior to the expiry of the granted prospecting rights.
+This priority right remains in place until the digging rights are granted, or the application is rejected.
 The Company's project portfolio currently has 968 prospecting right applications accepted by METI.
 Of the 968 prospecting rights applications, 203 prospecting rights have been granted, in several batches, on 11 projects, enabling advanced exploration including drilling.
 The currently granted prospecting rights expire from 2023 through 2028.
 The Company work programs and budgets are designed to advance exploration on prospecting rights to prepare for potential conversion to digging rights.